-Description of Activity Purpose Responsibility Targeted Audiences Annual Compliance Requirements Public Review of Annual Report To encourage public participation and to meet permit requirements Stormwater Management Coordinator, OWSC, BME Associates Residents The Town of Macedon prepares the individual MS4 Annual Report and submits the report to the OWSC Consultant who prepares the Coalition's shared report.
-The consultant also receives public comments (none at this time) on the draft, and submits the Final Report to the DEC.
+Description of Activity Purpose Responsibility Targeted Audiences Annual Compliance Requirements Public Review of Annual Report To encourage public participation and to meet permit requirements SMC, OWSC, BME Associates Residents The Town of Macedon prepares the individual MS4 Annual Report and submits the report to the OWSC Consultant who prepares the Coalition's shared report.
+The consultant also receives public comments (none at this time), and submits the Final Report to the DEC.
 The final report is also posted on the OWSC's website by OWSC staff.
-Public Review of Stormwater Management Program Plan (SWMP) To encourage public participation in the planning phase of the SWMP Stormwater Management Coordinator, BME Associates Residents Announce the Stormwater Management Program Plan at a Town Board Meeting, post a draft on the Town of Macedon's website to solicit comments and advertise plan on the Facebook page to receive additional comments.
-Post draft and final copy at Library for review.
-Support the Macedon Trails Committee in Adopt-A-Trail activities and volunteer Canal Park and Grovino Park cleanup To encourage public participation in stormwater pollution prevention activities Stormwater Management Coordinator, BME Associates Residents, General Public Facilitate event by availing public resources, such as gloves, trash bags, equipment, and trucks and dumpsters for waste hauling and disposal Begin documenting activities to include number of participants and dates of activities.
-Begin advertising events on Facebook page and webpage.
-High Acres Waste Management Open House To encourage public participation in stormwater pollution prevention activities Stormwater Management Coordinator, OWSC, BME Associates Residents, General Public Provide display and hand out brochures about stormwater pollution.
+Public Review of Stormwater Management Program Plan (SWMP) To encourage public participation in the planning phase of the SWMP SMC, BME Associates Residents Announce the SWMP at a Town Board Meeting, post a draft on the Town of Macedon's website to solicit comments and advertise the plan on the Facebook page to receive additional comments.
+Post final copy at Library for review.
+Support Canal Clean Sweep Events To encourage public participation in stormwater pollution prevention activities SMC, BME Associates Residents, General Public Facilitate event by availing public resources, such as gloves, trash bags, equipment, and dumpsters for waste hauling and disposal.
+Document activities to include number of participants and dates of activities.
+Advertise events on Facebook page.
+High Acres Waste Management Open House To encourage public participation in stormwater pollution prevention activities SMC, OWSC, BME Associates Residents, General Public Provide display and hand out brochures about stormwater pollution.
 The High Acres Waste Management Open House occurs every other year at the High Acres Facility in Fairport.
+Provide an annual E-Waste Collection event for residents to dispose of their electronic wastes To encourage the public to dispose of their electronics properly to prevent electronics from being dumped illegally SMC, Highway Superintendent Residents Document date of event, number of participants, and number of electronics collected.
+Provide an annual paper shredding event To encourage the public to recycle paper to reduce the amount of wastes in our landfills.
+SMC, Highway Superintendent Residents Document date of event and number of participants.